Appendix 2: Ontario Universities Council on Quality Assurance

 - One citizen member appointed by the Council of Ontario Universities through its Executive Committee

-The Executive Director of Quality Assurance will serve as Secretary, non-voting.
+The Senior Director Academic, Quality Assurance will serve as Secretary, non-voting.

-Members (except for the Executive Director) shall be appointed by OCAV following an open nominations process for three year terms, renewable once.
+Members (except for the Senior Director Academic) shall be appointed by OCAV following an open nominations process for three year terms, renewable once.
 Initially, to ensure continuity, there will be staggered two-year and three-year terms.